gabedonnan/pythereum/README.md

 pythereum = {git = "https://github.com/gabedonnan/pythereum.git"}
 ```

 The library is now available via pip!!
+(I had to change the whole project name to get it there)

-It can be installed with the following command
+It can be installed with the following command:

 ```commandline
 python3 -m pip install pythereum